 Kari Kari Ume: Pickled Plums Different from Umeboshi

-Kari-Kari Ume (カリカリ梅)
+Kari Kari Ume (カリカリ梅)

-In addition to the traditional pickle Umeboshi, there is actually one more popular Ume pickle in Japan, which is distinctly different from Umeboshi and is called “Kari Kari Ume (カリカリ梅)”.
+In addition to the traditional pickle, Japan has one more popular pickled Ume, which is different from Umeboshi, called Kari Kari Ume (カリカリ梅).

 (Reference Page: Wikipedia カリカリ梅 )